-So what I Buddha never said that "Your purpose in life is to find your purpose and give your whole heart and soul to it."
-It's good advice ;-)
+Buddha never said that "Your purpose in life is to find your purpose and give your whole heart and soul to it."
+I consider it good advice anyway ;-)

 Failed Projects before iText

 These are the original slides of my presentation "4 Failures and 1 Hit":

 My first employer was TRASYS (but ownership of the company changed since I left).

 "Database Underground Flanders" still exists: